uqlibrary/technology-training/OpenRefine/openrefine.md

 value.split(",").sort()
 ```

-... would resut in an array of days of the week sorted alphabetically:
+... would result in an array of days of the week sorted alphabetically:

 ```
 [“Friday”,”Monday”,”Saturday”,”Sunday”,”Thursday”,”Tuesday”,”Wednesday”]
 ```

 You can output a value from an array by specifying its position in the list.
-To extract the first value of the array created by the `split` funtion:
+To extract the first value of the array created by the `split` function:

 ```
 value.split(",")[0]
 ```

-If you want to go back to one single string, in order to store the resut in cells, you can use the `join` function:
+If you want to go back to one single string, in order to store the result in cells, you can use the `join` function:

 ```
 value.split(",").sort().join(",")